-- identify patients who may have significant psychiatric problems and recommending specific interventions - pinpoint the personal and social assets that may facilitate adjustment to physical limitations or lifestyle changes - identify individuals who may need more communication and support in order to comply with medical regimens - structure post-treatment plans and self-care responsibilities in the context of the patient's social network
+- Identify patients who may have significant psychiatric problems and recommending specific interventions - Pinpoint the personal and social assets that may facilitate adjustment to physical limitations or lifestyle changes - Identify individuals who may need more communication and support in order to comply with medical regimens - Structure post-treatment plans and self-care responsibilities in the context of the patient's social network.

-At the clinic or hospital level, Antoni believes that the MBMD test may be able to help decrease healthcare costs through reduced assessment and interpretation time, more efficient triage and decreased complications after major procedures.
+At the clinic or hospital level, Dr. Antoni believes that the MBMD test can help decrease healthcare costs through reduced assessment and interpretation time, more efficient triage, and decreased complications after major procedures.
 He also notes that programs that help patients adjust to lifestyle changes could use MBMD results to identify the individuals who are most likely to benefit from such programs and who have the support network to encourage adherence.